eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

   "diagnosticsSuppressLimit" : 15
 }
 ```
-In the `pgm_conf.json` above, the `source_code` file has a configuration, so all discovered diagnostics are always shown.
+In the `pgm_conf.json` example above, the `source_code` file has a configuration, so all discovered diagnostics are always shown.
 However, if you open another file and do not assign a processor group to it, its diagnostics are not shown if there are more than 15 of them.

 ### Preprocessors

-Processor groups can be configured so that the HLASM source will be processed with a preprocessor.
-Currently, there are the following preprocessor options available - `DB2`, `CICS` and `ENDEVOR`.
+Processor groups can be configured so that the HLASM source is processed with a preprocessor.
+Currently, the following preprocessor options are supported:
+- `DB2`
+- `CICS`
+- `ENDEVOR`

 A preprocessor option can be configured using the `preprocessor` key in a processor group:
 ```